Radley College: Socials

 There are 11 socials at Radley, each housing approximately 70 boys and distinguished by the colours of their members' ties.
-They are each known by a single letter, although they are formally named for their tutor (e.g. H, formally May's Social).
+They are each known by a single letter, although they are formally named after their tutor (e.g., H, formally Wood's Social).
 When the college opened, most boys were living together in College, but they were under the care of six "social tutors" and the term "social" then referred to all the boys under the care of one tutor.
-When D Social was built in 1886 all the boys and their tutor were united in their own living quarters and so the word "social" came to mean the building and all of its inhabitants.
+When D Social was built in 1886, all the boys and their tutor were united in their own living quarters and so the word "social" came to mean the building and all of its inhabitants.
 Similar to Eton's houses and their dames, each social at Radley has a matron known as the "PHM" ("pastoral housemistress"), whose role is central.

 Academic aspects

 The school was inspected by the independent schools' Inspectorate in February 2008.
 The inspection report rated the school's standard of education as "outstanding", the highest rating.
-There was a subsequent inspection by ISI in 2013.
+There was a subsequent inspection by ISI in 2013, and a further inspection in 2023.

 In 2012, the Independent review of A level results, based on government issued statistics, ranked Radley 31st in the UK, ahead of Malvern (32nd), Harrow (34th), Winchester (73rd), Tonbridge (74th), Eton (80th) and Wellington (89th) By 2019 they were still in the top 100 but had dropped to 75th place.

 Sports

 Sports played at the College are rugby football in the Michaelmas Term, hockey, rowing and football in the Lent Term and cricket, rowing, lawn tennis, and athletics in the Summer Term.

-Other sports played include badminton, basketball, beagling, cross-country, fencing, fives, lacrosse, rackets, real tennis, rugby sevens, squash and water polo.
+Other sports played include badminton, basketball, beagling, cross-country, fencing, fives, lacrosse, rackets, real tennis, rugby sevens, squash, water polo, swimming and sailing.